 Review of Ring by Koji Suzuki

 This is probably the best thriller I have ever read.
-I read it on a plane from Bkk to Tel Aviv and finished the more or less 400 pages in 10 hours!
+I read it on a plane from Bangkok to Tel Aviv and finished the more or less 400 pages in 10 hours!
 Some of you might not be impressed but I am not a fast reader.
-I like to take my time, but this book really grabs you by the balls.
+I like to take my time, but this book really grabs you.

 The bodies of four young people are found, all in similar circumstances.